Dicklesworthstone/fmd_blog_posts/04_making_of_the_mindmap_generator.md

 In the crowded space of LLM applications (referred to in a denigrating sense as "wrappers"), most tools follow a predictable pattern: feed text to an LLM and receive a straightforward response.
 But what if we want to extract structured, hierarchical knowledge from documents?
 What if we need to organize complex information into an intuitive format that captures relationships between concepts?
 This was the fundamental challenge that drove the development of the Mindmap Generator.

-The goal was ambitious: create a system that could take any text document—regardless of length, complexity, or domain—and generate a comprehensive, hierarchical mindmap that accurately represents its content.
+The goal was ambitious: create a system that could take any text document, regardless of length, complexity, or domain, and generate a comprehensive, hierarchical mindmap that accurately represents its content.
 This wouldn't be a simple summarization task, but rather a complex knowledge extraction process that maintains fidelity to the source while organizing information into meaningful structures.

 ## The Problem Space

 Traditional LLM applications typically operate with a simple "prompt → response" paradigm.
-The Mindmap Generator needed something fundamentally different—an intelligent exploratory system that could:
+The Mindmap Generator needed something fundamentally different— an intelligent exploratory system that could:

 1. Detect the document's type and adapt extraction strategies accordingly
 2. Identify main topics without missing critical content